Equinox (thrash metal band)

 Equinox is a Norwegian thrash metal band from Fredrikstad that started in 1987.

 The initial band members were Grim Stene (guitar/vocals), Ragnar 'Raggen' Westin (drums) and Skule Stene (bass guitar) who were all ex-Rebellion members.
 In 1988 Tommy Skarning joined as a second guitarist.

-On the Labyrinth album Tommy was no longer with the band, and Raggen was exchanged with Jørn Wangsholm.
+On the album Labyrinth Tommy was no longer with the band, and Raggen was exchanged with Jørn Wangsholm.
 The band broke up in 1995.

-The 15 November 2017 Equinox announced that they were doing an exclusive comeback concert at the Tons of Rock Festival in Halden with the original band members.
+On 15 November 2017 Equinox announced that they were doing an exclusive comeback concert at the Tons of Rock Festival in Halden with the original band members.